TiagONTOP/QuantPerformancePortfolio/case_studies/03_fft_autocorrelation/TESTS.md

 ---

-**Résumé : Tous les tests passent avec une précision au niveau de la machine (< 1e-15).
-Les implémentations Python et Rust sont numériquement identiques et robustes sur tous les cas testés. ✓**
+**Summary: All tests pass with machine-level precision (< 1e-15).
+Python and Rust implementations are numerically identical and robust across all tested cases. ✓**